giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 While the script is running, it prints human-friendly comments in stdout so you can follow its progress.

 #### Preliminary data exploration
 First of all, you want to make sure the judgments you collected have a nice shape.
 The script plots a series of boxplots to do so, one for each verb, for each *sentence* type you provided in the input (results for filler sentences are collapsed).
-You can find these boxplots in `output/preliminary/`.
+You can find these boxplots in `output/preliminary/plot_boxplot_[sentence_type].png`.

+Before computing any model with your data, you also want to check your hypotheses first.
+You can see whether your aspectual types determine any difference in the median judgments in `output/preliminary/plot_preliminary_boxplot_[aspectual_type].png`, and you can visualize the effect of SPS on judgments in  `output/preliminary/plot_preliminary_scatterplot_[sps_filename].png`.

+Of course, you are also interested in the combined effect of your predictors on the gradient grammaticality judgments you collected.
+Medina (2007) accomplished this with a multiple regression, and we up the game with a linear mixed-effects model (LMEM).
+You can find the result table in `output/preliminary/lmem_[sps_filename].txt`.
+The R-style formula for the LMEM is:

+    judgment ~ sps + telicity + perfectivity + (1|verb) + (1|subject)

+Feel more confident reading your LMEMs' results in R?
+Need some coefficient that Python does not yield?
+Fear not: `output/preliminary/dataframe_input_lmem_[sps_filename].csv` contains the dataframe we used as input to the LMEM, so you can just open RStudio, plug that in, and run your analysis.
+I tested this in R 4.0.2 with lme4:lmer() and got the same results as in my Python script.

 #### Output for each SPS file in input/sps/
 testo